 Throughout the Georgian period dancing masters were in demand in Norwich and other Norfolk towns, from ‘Young Gentlemen and Ladies and the Quality a social life that centred on assemblies and balls.

 Norwich Historical Dance researcher Maggie Marsh, has drawn on local newspapers, directories and archives, to piece together the story of how they ran their practices and competed with one another from the late 17th century to the Regency.
-We are now pleased to publish her Norfolk Dancing Masters 1690 –1815 for the first time.

 It makes an entertaining backdrop for her account of the most famous and successful of them all, Francis Noverre, who set up his academy at the Assembly House, the most select establishment in the city.
 Mr Noverre’s Academy was published by NHD in 2005, with the support of grants from Norwich City Council and the Assembly House Trustees.
 View Details and purchase information for Mr Noverre’s Academy.